AdRoll/baker/content/en/docs/How Tos/metrics.md

 func newMyMetrics(icfg interface{}) (baker.MetricsClient, error)
 ```

-## How to expose statistics in a Component
+## How to publish statistics from a component

-All components need to implement a `Stats` method where they can expose metrics.
-Baker
+All components need to implement a `Stats` method where they can expose metrics, called
-runtime calls the `Stats` method of each component once per second.
-The different component
+by Baker once per second.
+Each of the different component types support a set of predefined
-types support a set of predefined metrics.
+metrics.
 In particular, the following counters are defined:

 - [Input](https://pkg.go.dev/github.com/AdRoll/baker#InputStats):
     - `NumProcessedLines`, the total number of processed records since the component creation
 - [Filter](https://pkg.go.dev/github.com/AdRoll/baker#FilterStats):
     - `NumProcessedLines`, the total number of processed records since the component creation
-    - `NumFilteredLines`, the number of discarded (i.e., filtered) records
+    - `NumFilteredLines`, the number of filtered out (i.e. discarded) records
 - [Output](https://pkg.go.dev/github.com/AdRoll/baker#OutputStats):
     - `NumProcessedLines`, the total number of processed records since the component creation
     - `NumErrorLines`, the number of records that have produced an error